peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 1. This is a chance to hear what people are planning to achieve next quarter
 2. Everyone is welcome but only the presenters are "required"
-3. Presenters will have about 5min to present their OKR(s) and 20min of debate, negotiation, heckling, Q&A
+3. Presenters will have about 5min to present their OKR(s) and 20 min of debate, negotiation, heckling, and Q&A
 2. Not every team has to present their OKRs – not every team should <i>have</i> OKRs.
 3. Participants are welcome to come and go from any session at any time
-4. Some sessions will be repeated, so don't worry about fear of missing out (FOMO)!
+4. Some sessions will be repeated, so no FOMO!

 ### Tips
 * In your video chat tool, create a "room" for each track (probably 3) lasting the entire duration of the festival.